elionpancho/sales-dashboard-sql-excel-/README.md

 **Purpose**

-*This project was created to:

-*Practice SQL data extraction
+*This project was created to Practice SQL data extraction

 *Improve Excel data cleaning and pivot skills